 A remedial strategy for the site has been developed and discussed with SEPA and North Ayrshire Council's Contaminated Land Officer.
 This is demonstrated in the adjacent plan.
-This has incorporated agreement of the measures required to make the site suitable for suitability requirements in relation to human health and ensure no significant release of hazardous materials to the water environment.
+This has incorporated agreement of the measures required to make the site suitable for its intended use, including soil contaminant maximum concentration criteria to meet land suitability requirements in relation to human health and ensure no significant release of hazardous materials to the water environment.